top of page

 About

-Hello, and welcome to my portfolio site!
-My name is Heather Thach.
-I am a Ph.D. student in the School of Information Science and Learning Technologies (SISLT) at the University of Missouri and am also earning my Graduate Certificate in User Experience and Usability through SISLT.
-I earned my Master's of Education in Learning, Design, and Technology from the University of Georgia in 2019.
-My broad research interests center around designing inclusive and accessible instructional technologies, particularly for neurodivergent and disabled populations.
-I often weave theories relating to human motivation, cognition, and emotion into my work to better understand how specific psychological constructs inform human behavior and interactions with technology, particularly in the context of accessible and inclusive learning environments.
+Hello, and welcome to my portfolio.
+I’m Heather Thach, a Ph.D. candidate in the School of Information Science and Learning Technologies at the University of Missouri, where I am also completing a Graduate Certificate in User Experience and Usability.
+I earned my Master of Education in Learning, Design, and Technology from the University of Georgia in 2019.

 “The more radical the person is, the more fully he or she enters into reality so that, knowing it better, he or she can transform it.
 This individual is not afraid to confront, to listen, to see the world unveiled.
 This person is not afraid to meet the people or to enter into a dialogue with them.
 This person does not consider himself or herself the proprietor of history or of all people, or the liberator of the oppressed; but he or she does commit himself or herself, within history, to fight at their side.”